Goats in a ghost town - animals take over deserted Welsh resort

 “Just love this.
 Looks like they are definitely in charge,” wrote Welsh Twitter user Sue Foster, a former primary school heart-ache.

-“Who we Donna call?
+“Who we gonna call?
 Goat busters.”

+(The online version of the story fixes typo in paragraph 7 and 12)

 Reporting by Carl Recine in Llandudno and Estelle Shirbon in London; editing by Stephen Addison